Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 In the aforementioned work, the dipole interaction is treated as a perturbation to the {\it s}-wave contact interaction.
-Very recently, the Rice group~\cite{Pollack2009} used a shallow zero crossing in the wing of a Feshbach resonance of ${}^7$Li in the $|F=1,m_F=1\rangle$ state to decrease the scattering length to as less as $0.01a_{\rm B}$.
+Recently, Pollack {\it et al}.~\cite{Pollack2009} used a shallow zero crossing in the wing of a Feshbach resonance of ${}^7$Li in the $|f=1,m=1\rangle$ state to decrease the scattering length to as low as $0.01a_{\rm B}$.
 This opens up several new possibilities on the dipole-interaction-dominated BEC.
-An interesting question is how the degeneracy of a fast rotating BEC is lifted by a weak but genuine dipole interaction and what is the corrsponding many-body ground state.
+An interesting question is how the degeneracy of a fast rotating BEC is lifted by a weak but genuine dipole interaction and what is the corresponding many-body ground state.